How to Set Up an RTMP Encoder for Live Video Streaming in 2025

 Pricing:

 vMix is available for Windows computers only, and it comes in five different lifetime license editions.
 4 of them never expire, while the subscription license is month-to-month.
-The 4-lifetime licenses also include a year of free updates, and the subscription license includes free updates during the subscription period.
-The versions are:
+Each purchase includes 12 months of free updates.
+Post this period, updates can be purchased for an additional fee.
+The subscription license includes free updates during the subscription period.

-• Pro ($1200), which also supports 1,000 inputs, includes all 4K features and two records, plus up to 8 callers, up to 4 cameras for instant replay, and 4 SRT outputs
+- Pro ($1200): Supports 1,000 inputs, includes all 4K features and two records, plus up to 8 callers, up to 8 cameras for instant replay, and 4 SRT outputs

 The monthly subscription license includes the following: